 A. The monthly fee will be reviewed and adjusted annually to cover inflation or increased costs.
 This is necessary to ensure that nothing short of the highest quality social, health, and recreational programs are available.
 Oak Hammock operates on a not-for-profit basis for the sole benefit of the community.
 The Board's commitment is to build and sustain reasonable financial reserves – as well as to manage and control operating costs consistent with the provision of high quality services and care.
 They strive to be good stewards of the funds provided by our members.

 Q. If an illness or accident required that I transfer to the Health Pavilion, would my original residence be resold?

 A. Hopefully, any stay in the Health Pavilion will be temporary.
 Only after careful consultations with you, your family and medical professionals would you be asked to relinquish your residential home and become a resident in the Health Pavilion.
-However, if after you move, your condition improves to the point you can again live independently, the next available residence will be offered to you.

 Q. I don't like surprises!
 What ancillary services are NOT included in the monthly fee?

 A. Optional services such as physical therapy, podiatry, occupational or speech therapy, rehabilitative treatments and equipment, ambulance services, Outpatient Primary Care Clinic, pharmacy or laboratory tests, companion services, home health services, bandages and dressings, etc. will result in additional charges.
 Some of these services will be billed directly by the professional providing the service and may be covered by Medicare or supplemental insurance.
 Members are required to have a Medicare A, Medicare B, and Medi-gap or supplemental insurance policy.
 Members are responsible for payment of any co-pays or deductibles.